VAT registration in Germany

 The requirement for VAT registration in Germany, as well as any other EU country, occurs under the following circumstances:

-• When a company buys goods and imports them into Germany from another EU member state.
+• When buying goods and importing them into Germany from another EU member state.

-• When a company exports goods from Germany to non-EU countries.
+• When exporting goods from Germany to non-EU countries.

-• When a company imports goods from non-EU countries into Germany.
+• When importing goods from non-EU countries into Germany.

-Moreover, Polish entrepreneurs have the option to register for VAT by mail.
+Moreover, Polish entrepreneurs have the option to get registered in Germany for VAT by mail.

 Intra-Community supply of goods vs. sales limit

-Importantly, this limit is applicable to the total sales made to EU countries.
+Importantly, the new limit is applicable to the total sales made to EU countries.
 Before reaching this limit, Polish entrepreneurs are bound by domestic VAT rates, but once it is surpassed, they must apply the rates of the buyer’s country to their sales.

 To find out more about the distance selling threshold, you can refer to our article – EU mail order sales limit.

-The required documentation for VAT registration in Germany.
+The required documentation for VAT number registration in Germany

-To become a German VAT payer, a Polish entrepreneur must gather specific documents required for VAT registration in Germany.
+To become a German VAT payer, a Polish entrepreneur must gather specific documents needed for VAT registration in Germany.
 These documents include:

 • confirmation of an active bank account,